gapml/CV/docs/index.md

 *List*

-Alternatively, local on-disk images maybe specified as a list of paths, with corresponding list of labels.
+Alternatively, local on-disk images may be specified as a list of paths, with corresponding list of labels.
 Below is an example where the `dataset` parameter is specified as a list of paths to images, and the `labels` parameter is a list of corresponding labels.

 ```python
 images = Images(name='cats_and_dogs', dataset=['cats/1.jpg', 'cats/2.jpg', ... 'dogs/1.jpg'], labels=[0, 0, ...
 1])
 ```

-Alternately, the image paths maybe specified as remote locations using URL paths.
+Alternately, the image paths may be specified as remote locations using URL paths.
 In this case, a HTTP request will be made to fetch the contents of the image from the remote site.

 ```python
 images = Images(name='cats_and_dogs', dataset=['http://mysite.com/cats/1.jpg', 'http://mysite.com/cats/2.jpg', ... ], labels=[0, 0, ...])